Materials science: Kinetics

 Chemical kinetics is the study of the rates at which systems that are out of equilibrium change under the influence of various forces.
 When applied to materials science, it deals with how a material changes with time (moves from non-equilibrium to equilibrium state) due to application of a certain field.
 It details the rate of various processes evolving in materials including shape, size, composition and structure.
 Diffusion is important in the study of kinetics as this is the most common mechanism by which materials undergo change.
 Kinetics is essential in processing of materials because, among other things, it details how the microstructure changes with application of heat.

 Research

+Number of works in the field of materials science in the OpenAlex database by year – in 2025, Nature reported big increases in article volume in the past two years in associated fields, noting they are closely related to the development of increasingly popular next-generation green technologies and a growing article output from particular countries and regions that prioritize the field.

 Materials science is a highly active area of research.
 Together with materials science departments, physics, chemistry, and many engineering departments are involved in materials research.
 Materials research covers a broad range of topics; the following non-exhaustive list highlights a few important research areas.